 Flying over people: Per the FAA, “Organizations may request a waiver under Part 107 to fly over people, and will need to provide sufficient mitigations to ensure public safety.”
 If you want to capture footage of a crowded public area, you will have to apply for a waiver, or arrange for security to block off any pedestrian areas inside the flight area.
 If the only people below the drone’s flight path are involved with your operation, you can consider them participants and, so long as they are briefed about safety procedures, the flight can proceed.

 Flying over private property: Part 107 does not require permission to overfly private property but it may still be an excellent practice, depending on the situation—use good judgment.
 Certain municipalities require permission to fly on private property, so consult your local ordinances.
-The FAA refers to the National Telecommunications and Information Administration Voluntary Best Practices for UAS Privacy,23 as well as local trespassing ordinances.
+The FAA refers to the National Telecommunications and Information Administration Voluntary Best Practices for UAS Privacy, as well as local trespassing ordinances.
 Part 107 does specify that you cannot directly overfly any person not participating in your operation, or endanger people or property on the ground, but it doesn’t specify a minimum distance.

 Flying at night: Without a waiver, you cannot fly a drone at night.
 However, you can fly during civil twilight (approximately 30 minutes after sunset or before sunrise) so long as your drone is outfitted with aviation lights visible for three statute miles.
 Certain drones come standard with these lights, but others do not (DJI, for example).
 Make sure to check your equipment before operating in these conditions.

-Flying near a wildfire: Though this might seem a perfect use for drones, what with the haunting imagery of the smoke-clogged sky and the intrepid firefighters blasting away at the blaze with high-powered water cannons, the airspace around forest fires is heavily restricted – and with good reason.
+Flying near a wildfire: Though this might seem a perfect use for drones to capture media, what with the haunting imagery of the smoke-clogged sky and the intrepid firefighters blasting away at the blaze with high-powered water cannons, the airspace around forest fires is heavily restricted – and with good reason.
 Thanks to the aforementioned heavy smoke, visibility is severely reduced, and the airspace is likely to be clogged with helicopters providing much-needed support to firefighters on the ground.
 The risks for a midair collision are increased greatly in these conditions.
 Per the U.S. Code of Federal Regulations, 43 CFR 9212.1(f), it is illegal to resist or interfere with the efforts of firefighter(s) to extinguish a fire.
 This means that your drone operation, well-intentioned and unobtrusive as it might be, could affect the firefighters’ ability to do their job, putting their equipment and personnel in danger, as well as jeopardizing the surrounding areas whose very existence depends on the containment of the fire.